-Now we will be navigating to the installation folder of OBS and launch the correct version of the application according to the bit architecture in your computer.
+Now we will be navigating to the installation folder of OBS and launching the correct version of the application according to the bit architecture in your computer.

 - Press Windows + E to launch the file explorer.
 Now search for OBS in the dialogue box and open the file location as shown below in the image.

 - Now select and open the correct version of the application depending on the bit version of your OS.
 Check if the issue is resolved.

 3. Change Compatibility mode

 We received mixed reports of the compatibility mode option present in the application.
 According to some users, the latest version of Windows was not supported by the application, hence they had to change the compatibility to Windows 7 while some users reported that disabling the compatibility mode solved the issue instantly.
 Here you can try both methods and check which one works for you.
 If it doesn’t, revert the setting to default and move on with the other solutions.